 What do you now know about the brand besides the product or service itself?

-The benefits of customer journey mapping
+Benefits of customer journey mapping

-Enhanced customer experience insights.
-Through customer profiling and a better overview of all the touchpoints that make a journey, you can acquire more precise and actionable customer experience insights.
+Enhanced customer experience insights: Through customer profiling and a better overview of all the touchpoints that make a journey, you can acquire more precise and actionable customer experience insights.

 Customer journey map template